erbiker/console-demo-app/README.md

 When a user requests access, we'll create a AccessRequest – this will link to the policy and the requesting user.
 If approvals are required, we'll create an AccessRequestApproval.
 Once approved, the agent will continue to the provision steps as defined in the policy.

+Policies are created as drafts and incomplete by default.
+They can be published once all the necessary information is provided.
+Draft policies are not visible to any users or the agent.
+Policies can be unpublished even after AccessRequests have been created.
+This is a good example of where the base approach of just cascading deletes would not be ideal – we like don't ever want to actually delete a policy once it has been used, and only use the deleted date to determine if it should be retrieved in the app.

 ## Provisioning actions

 These are not defined in this application, though we could allow the addition of managing provisioning actions in the future.
 You can think of the provisioning providers and the actions as the integrations and specific api calls we can make.